bonomani/devmon/docs/USING.md

 ### tests() and notests()

-To limit tests to certain ones or exclude some:
+To limit or exclude some tests:

 ```
 DEVMON:tests(cpu,if_err)